-2. New Member Recruitment: Develop a plan to promote and manage NSLJ participation in the write-on competition in May and the comment-on process in June (action: Editor-in-Chief, Executive Editor, Notes Editor).
+3. New Member Recruitment: Develop a plan to promote and manage NSLJ participation in the write-on competition in May and the comment-on process in June (action: Editor-in-Chief, Executive Editor, Managing Editor, Notes Editor).

-Course Deliverable #2: Information session slides, updated write-on and comment-on procedures, promotional flyers, draft social media/web posts (discuss in Class 3; present in Class 4)
+Course Deliverable #3: Information session slides, promotional flyers, draft social media/web posts, and updated procedures for internal NSLJ management of the write-on and comment-on process (present in Class 4)

-3. Issue Planning: Draft a tentative production timeline for the fall issue, to include milestones for selecting articles, editing articles, spading, and the production process;

-present an initial working draft for discussion in Class 3 (action: Executive Editor, Articles Team, Research Team).
+4. Issue Planning: Draft a tentative production timeline for the fall issue, to include milestones for selecting articles, editing articles, spading, and the production process (action: Executive Editor, Articles Team, Research Team).

-Course Deliverable #3: Tentative production schedule for the fall 2024 issue (discuss in Class 3; present in Class 4)
+Course Deliverable #4: Tentative production schedule for the fall 2025 issue (Executive Editor to present in Class 5 as part of final presentation)

-4. Spading: Develop an updated spading tutorial and reference guides for new Candidate Members to help improve the quality of spading.
+5. Spading: Develop an updated spading tutorial and reference guide(s) for new Candidate Members to help improve the quality of spading.
 Put together a collection of good spading samples relevant to national security law, particularly for sources that are unique to the field and difficult to cite (action: Research Team).

-Course Deliverable #4: Revised spading tutorial and guides (present in Class 4)
+Course Deliverable #5: Revised spading tutorial and guides (Research Team to present in Class 5 as part of final presentation)

-5. Budgeting: Review past Student Bar Association budget submissions for NSLJ and other journals, and prepare the Fall 2024 budget proposal for NSLJ to present in Class 4 (action: Managing Editor).
+6. Budgeting: Review past Student Bar Association budget submissions for NSLJ and other journals, and prepare the Fall 2025 budget proposal for NSLJ to present in Class 5 (action: Managing Editor).

-Course Deliverable #5: Fall 2024 budget proposal (discuss in Class 3 as needed; present in Class 4)
+Course Deliverable #6: Fall 2025 budget proposal (Managing Editor to present in Class 5 as part of final presentation)

-6. Outreach: Review and update the NSLJ contact database; design, produce, and send a large promotional mailing (print and/or electronic) to NSLJ alumni, past donors, and other top supporters of the Journal to provide informational updates and solicit donations (action: Managing Editor).
-Include a cover letter or introduction co-signed by the incoming and outgoing Editor-in-Chief.
+7. Outreach: Review and update the NSLJ contact database.
+Design, produce, and send a large promotional mailing (print and/or electronic) to NSLJ alumni and other supporters of the Journal to provide updates and solicit donations (action: Managing Editor).
+Include a cover letter or introduction co-signed by the incoming and outgoing Editors-in-Chief.

-Course Deliverable #6: Promotional mailing (sent prior to Class 4)
+Course Deliverable #7: Promotional mailing (Managing Editor presents draft in Class 4; mailing is sent prior to Class 5)